CQCL/grid_synthesis/README.md

 - A rewrite of `inexact_synth.rs` would be a good idea.
 The geometry problems are too nasty and attempts to fix it keeps making the code uglier.
 Perhaps do the good old grid operators?
 - Replace the `i128` in `src/structs/rings/mod.rs` with `BigInt` from `num::BigInt`.
 Remove borrowing the `Copy` trait in some structs as prompted by the compiler.
 Take care of the >1000 bugs that it throws thereafter.

 I estimate, it will take several weeks of work for someone who knows Rust well.
-For someone who is not well-verse like how I was when I came here, it will take another intern.
+For someone who is not well-versed like how I was when I came here, it will take another internship.

 # References